HEAT PUMP

 If you have an older system with radiators.
 These require higher water temperatures, and a higher delta T° to ensure the necessary heating power.

-While a heat pump works ideally with a certain flow rate, and a certain delta T° of 5°C, your radiators need a different flow rate and delta T°.
+While the heat pump works ideally with a certain flow rate, and a certain delta T° of 5°C, your radiators need another flow rate and another delta T°.

-The solution involves decoupling.
-This involves installing a decoupling cylinder to separate the primary circuit (heat pump) from the secondary circuit (radiators).
-This enables each to operate under ideal conditions on its own.
+The solution is to decouple the system.
+This is achieved by installing a decoupling cylinder that separates the primary circuit (heat pump) from the secondary circuit (radiators).
+Each can then operate under ideal conditions on its own.

-In addition to separating the two networks, the decoupling bottle, also known as a pressure-breaking bottle, is used to degas and purge air, as well as to settle and flush out sludge, since flow rates are very low in the bottle, allowing impurities to fall to the bottom.
+In addition to this separation of the two networks, the decoupling bottle, also known as the pressure-breaking bottle, will allow degassing and purging of the air, as well as decantation and flushing of the sludge, because the flow rates are very low in the bottle, which allows the impurities to fall to the bottom.

-It's not always easy to install underfloor heating in every room in the house, especially upstairs.
-That's why it's common to have a first floor with underfloor heating, and an upper floor with radiators.
+It is not always easy to install underfloor heating in all the rooms of the house, especially upstairs.
+This is why it is common to have a first floor equipped with underfloor heating, and an upper floor equipped with radiators.

 In this case, the secondary network consists of two zones.
 The floor zone and the radiator zone.
 Each of these zones requires different temperatures and flow rates.

-In the same way, a decoupling bottle is ideal.
+So, in the same way, the installation of a decoupling bottle is ideal.
 It will decouple everything:

 Each of these circuits will be connected to the bottle.
 This will allow each one to function in an optimal way.

-The various heat pump manufacturers all offer a bi-zone kit option for their heat pumps.
-These bi-zone kits contain everything you need to manage both circuits: valves, circulators, sensors, thermostats and controllers.
-You can see an example with the Daikin Altherma. here.
+The various heat pump manufacturers all offer a dual zone kit option for their heat pumps.
+These bi-zone kits contain everything needed to manage both circuits: valves, circulators, sensors, thermostats, controller.
+You can see an example with the Daikin Altherma here.

 Also read these related articles: